iggredible/Learn-Vim/ch04_vim_grammar.md

 Now you need to build up your vocabulary with basic Vim verbs and nouns.

-## Vocabulary
 ## Nouns (Motions)

-Let's talk about motions as nouns.
+Nouns are Vim motions.
 Motions are used to move around in Vim.
-They are also Vim nouns.
-Below you'll see some motion examples:
+Below is a list of some of Vim motions:

 ```
 h    Left